arangodb/docs/3.9/graphs-pregel-algorithms.md

 ### Single-Source Shortest Path

-Calculates the shortest path length between the given source and all other vertices, called _targets_.
+Calculates the distances, that is, the lengths of shortest paths from the given source to all other vertices, called _targets_.
 The result is written to the specified property of the respective target.
-The distance to the source vertex itself is returned as `0` and a length above `9007199254740991` (max safe integer) means that there is no path from the source to the vertex in the graph. a pair of vertices.
+The distance to the source vertex itself is returned as `0` and a length above `9007199254740991` (max safe integer) means that there is no path from the source to the vertex in the graph.

 The algorithm runs until all distances are computed.
-The number of iterations is bounded by the diameter (the longest shortest path) of your graph.
+The number of iterations is bounded by the diameter of your graph (the longest distance between two vertices).

 An call of the algorithm requires the `source` parameter whose value is the  document ID of the source vertex.
 The result field needs to be specified in `_resultField` (note the underscore).